AkhileshNS/heroku-deploy/README.md

           heroku_app_name: "YOUR APP's NAME" #Must be unique in Heroku
           heroku_email: "YOUR EMAIL"
           healthcheck: "https://[YOUR APP's NAME].herokuapp.com/health"
-          checkString: "ok"
+          checkstring: "ok"
 ```

-This will essentially check if the value returned by sending a GET request to the **healthcheck** url is equal to the **checkString**
+This will essentially check if the value returned by sending a GET request to the **healthcheck** url is equal to the **checkstring**

 ## Environment Variables